 Local Cape Wrath / Kearvaig walking only

-Today we have an early morning private transfer from Tongue, past Durness to the Keoldale ferry point on the Kyle of Durness for crossing and onward local minibus transfer to the lighthouse at Cape Wrath, the most north-westerly point on the British mainland.
-Time spent at the lighthouse before walking to idyllic Kearvaig Beach (our lunch and swimming spot) before rendezvousing with the minibus for return to Keoldale ferry.
+Today an early morning private transfer is arranged from Tongue, past Durness to the Keoldale ferry point on the Kyle of Durness for crossing and onward local minibus transfer to the Lighthouse at Cape Wrath, the most north-westerly point on the British mainland.
+Time spent at the lighthouse before walking to idyllic Kearvaig Beach (suggested lunch and swimming spot) before rendezvousing with the minibus for the return to Keoldale ferry.

 The lighthouse at Cape Wrath was built in 1828 by Robert Stevenson and was manned until 1998 when it was converted to automatic operation.
 It is a Category A listed building, 20 metres tall, consisting of a white-washed tower built of granite with a single-storey semi-circular base building.